deepchatterjeeligo/deepchatterjeeligo.github.io/_posts/2020-05-19-experience-with-jekyll.md

   This confirmed that indeed this was the case.

-- For me, I tried to open the picture in GIMP which comes pre-installed in Debian systems, and it asked me rightaway, if I wanted to fix the orientation.
+- For me, I tried to open the picture in GIMP which comes pre-installed in Debian systems, and it asked me rightaway if I wanted to fix the orientation.
   All I had to do is to export it with a different filename from GIMP.
   Later, I came to know that this also happens with tools like Photoshop.
   It was a serendipitous, much welcome fix!

-I should mention that the [LinkedIn course](https://www.linkedin.com/learning-login/share?forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Flearning-static-site-building-with-jekyll%3Ftrk%3Dshare_ent_url&account=77313426) by Nate Barbettini helped me get a quick start with Jekyll.
+I should mention that the [LinkedIn course](https://www.linkedin.com/learning-login/share?forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Flearning-static-site-building-with-jekyll%3Ftrk%3Dshare_ent_url&account=77313426) by Nate Barbettini helped me to get a quick start with Jekyll.
 Otherwise, if you decide to use the same template as I did, the [quick start](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/) should be good enough.
 Happy Jekylling!